-Nothing in this policy limits or restricts an officer's authority or responsibility to perform lifesaving measures or community caretaking functions or prevents an officer from responding to requests for assistance or service (RCW 10.120.020).
+Nothing in this policy limits or restricts an officer's authority or responsibility to perform lifesaving measures or community caretaking functions including rendering medical assistance, performing welfare checks and assisting other first responders and medical professionals.
+Nor does anything in this policy prevent an officer from responding to requests for assistance or service from first responders, medical professionals, behavioral health professionals, social service providers, crisis responders, shelter or housing providers, or any member of the public (RCW 10.120.020).